Install the Koha ILS

 Once you've installed and setup Koha, begin to learn the system.
 Try the following:

-• Create patron accounts
+• Import or create patron accounts

-• Create bibliographic records
+• Import or create bibliographic records

 • Check out books to patrons